DimitriGilbert/AILA/readme.md

 ## AILA-project.org

-AILA-project.org is a website that allows you to create AILA licences.
+AILA-project.org is a website that allows you to create AILA licenses.

 ### tech stack